-Before borrowing through a private educational loan, please investigate your eligibility to borrow through the Federal Direct Loan program.
-You should submit a FAFSA (Free Application for Federal Student Aid) if you have not already, and contact the Financial Aid Office so that we may assess your eligibility for federal borrowing.
+Before taking out a private educational loan, please investigate your eligibility to borrow through the Federal Direct Loan program.
+If not already submitted, a FAFSA (Free Application for Federal Student Aid) should be completed, and the Financial Aid Office should be contacted, so that we may assess your eligibility for federal borrowing.

-✓ Read about the different types of educational loans on the Department of Education's website.
+☑ Read about the different types of educational loans on the Department of Education's website.